saifeemustafaq/mentorship/cohort_2/durwapatil30@outlook.com/AWS_Educate_Mentorship_Durwa_Patil.md

 7.)
 Data Pipeline — Allows you to move data from one place to another.
 For example from DynamoDB to S3.

 _ _ _ _ _ _ _ _ _ _

+# Applications of AWS services :

+Amazon Web services are widely used for various computing purposes like:

+- Web site hosting

+- Application hosting/SaaS hosting

+- Media Sharing (Image/ Video)

+- Mobile and Social Applications

+- Content delivery and Media Distribution

+- Storage, backup, and disaster recovery

+- Development and test environments

+- Academic Computing

+- Search Engines

+- Social Networking

+_ _ _ _ _ _ _ _ _ _

+# Companies using AWS

+- Instagram

+- Zoopla

+- Smugmug

+- Pinterest

+- Netflix

+- Dropbox

+- Etsy

+- Talkbox

+- Playfish

+- Ftopia

+_ _ _ _ _ _ _ _ _ _

+# Advantages of AWS :

+Following are the pros of using AWS services:

+- AWS allows organizations to use the already familiar programming models, operating systems, databases, and architectures.

+- It is a cost-effective service that allows you to pay only for what you use, without any up-front or long-term commitments.

+- You will not require to spend money on running and maintaining data centers.

+- Offers fast deployments

+- You can easily add or remove capacity.

+- You are allowed cloud access quickly with limitless capacity.

+- Total Cost of Ownership is very low compared to any private/dedicated servers.

+- Offers Centralized Billing and management

+- Offers Hybrid Capabilities

+- Allows you to deploy your application in multiple regions around the world with just a few clicks

+_ _ _ _ _ _ _ _ _ _

+# Disadvantages of AWS :

+- If you need more immediate or intensive assistance, you'll have to opt for paid support packages.

+- Amazon Web Services may have some common cloud computing issues when you move to a cloud.
+For example, downtime, limited control, and backup protection.

+- AWS sets default limits on resources which differ from region to region.
+These resources consist of images, volumes, and snapshots.

+- Hardware-level changes happen to your application which may not offer the best performance and usage of your applications.

+_ _ _ _ _ _ _ _ _ _